 The school newsletter is used to communicate regularly with our school community.
-This fortnightly publication is available on our school's website: www.tanundaps.sa.edu.au and on the Tanunda Primary School app, which is available for download at no cost from the iTunes app store and Google PlayStore.
+This fortnightly publication is available on our school's website: www.tanundaps.sa.edu.au, is emailed directly to families and is posted via the Class Dojo app, which is available for download at no cost from the iTunes app store and Google PlayStore.